Few-Shot Multimodal Medical Imaging: A Theoretical Framework: Problem Formulation

 Section~\ref{sec:theoretical_analysis} develops the theoretical bounds in three steps.
 We begin by examining the sample complexity when multiple complementary modalities are used, and introduce a synergy term, \(\Delta_{\text{mm}}\), to describe the information gained by combining them.
 We define the multimodal synergy term as

-which measures the additional predictive information contributed by modality $t$ beyond $x$.
-A positive $\Delta_{\text{mm}}$ indicates that the second modality provides complementary, non-redundant information that reduces the required number of labeled samples for a fixed target accuracy.
-However, $\Delta_{\text{mm}} > 0$ does not guarantee improved generalization in every setting; the gain depends on whether the additional modality contributes unique predictive information that aligns with the target variable and is not confounded by noise or redundancy.
-Second, we obtain uncertainty guarantees via a structured PAC-Bayesian prior that couples modality-specific parameters.
-Third, we bound explanation variance by leveraging Lipschitz smoothness of the explanation functional and parameter concentration properties from empirical risk minimization and PAC-Bayesian theory.
+When \(\Delta_{\mathrm{mm}} > 0\), the second modality contributes complementary rather than excessive information.
+As a result, the joint representation \((x,t)\) has greater predictive capacity than \(x\) alone.
+Consequently, in such cases, positive multimodal synergy can lower sample complexity, enabling a desired level of accuracy to be reached with fewer labeled examples.
+However, a positive \(\Delta_{\mathrm{mm}}\) does not ensure improved generalization in all of the scenarios; any performance gain depends on whether the additional modality supplies meaningful, target-relevant information rather than noise or redundant signal.
+Second, we derive uncertainty guarantees using a structured PAC-Bayesian prior that links modality-specific parameters.
+Third, we establish bounds on explanation variance by exploiting Lipschitz continuity of the explanation functional together with parameter concentration results from empirical risk minimization and PAC-Bayesian analysis.

 Section~\ref{sec:implications} then translates these mathematical results into deployment guidelines, including label-budget thresholds, confidence-based decision gating, and explanation-stability monitoring.